johnjacobkenny/gatsby-starter-minimal-blog/content/posts/how-I-write-articles/index.md

 For me the main part of proofreading is to make sure grammar and spellings are correct.
 When I read through it again, if it feels like I didn't convey my thought correctly at any section, I rephrase it so the correct idea is conveyed.

-Then I find find relevant images from [unsplash](https://unsplash.com/).
+Then I find relevant images from [unsplash](https://unsplash.com/).
 It is a free resource to find stunning images and I think you will agree that it enhances your reading experience. :)

 ---